-Before we consider reporting a case, it must pass two tests:
+Before we go forward with prosecution, a case must pass two tests:

-- An evidence test there must be sufficient admissible, reliable and credible corroborated evidence of a crime committed by the accused. - 2.
-A public interest test, which considers factors such as the personal circumstances of the individual - for example, their health - and whether an alternative to prosecution could be offered.
+- An evidence test to ensure the evidence is strong enough for a realistic prospect of conviction. - A public interest test, which considers factors such as the personal circumstances of the individual - for example, their health - and whether an alternative to prosecution could be offered.